-Air quality should be an important topic for every homeowner and especially those with sensitivities to dust, pollen or mold.
+Air quality is an important topic for every homeowner and especially those with sensitivities to dust, pollen or mold.

-Homes equipped with FAU’s have the ability to move air throughout the house, so they can play a role in either improving or further degrading the interior air quality depending on the quality and/or state of repair of the system.
+Homes equipped with FAU’s have the ability to move air throughout the house.
+As a result they can play a role in either improving or further degrading the interior air quality.
+Everything depends on the quality and/or state of repair of the system.

 - Off-gassing of the interior finishes.

 - Intrusion of polluted air from the crawlspace and/or attic.

 - Infiltration of polluted air from the outside.

 Air from outside the home can be tainted with smoke, molds, pollen and dust.
 Air from the crawlspace and attic can also contain dust, fiberglass particles, mold, mildew, sewer gasses and radon.
 Off-gassing from inside the home is usually from VOC’s*.
 Some VOC’s come from formaldehyde, adhesives, solvents, cleaners, paint vehicles, steam, dust.
 Also possibly from mold and mildew from damp areas in the home.
 A full list of items that produce VOCs, here.
 As well as information about chemicals present in various products and materials.
 This is available online from the National Institutes of Health.

 So how does this impure or polluted air get into the home?